Willamette Valley, Oregon, USDA Zone 8b

 September, how do I love thee?
 Let me count the ways.

-- Your nights are cool, bringing me the sleep I treasure.
+- Your nights are cool, allowing me to get cozy.

 - Your evening breezes refresh my soul.

-- My morning work in the garden is pure pleasure.
+- Morning work in the garden is pure pleasure.

-Summer harvest frenzy should begin to slow down this month.
-Hopefully your cool weather starts are growing well.
-They can go out in the middle of this month.
-Also, let’s start thinking about harvest storage, garden cleanup, and winterization plans.
+The summer harvest frenzy should begin to slow down this month.
+Hopefully your cool-weather veggie starts are growing well.
+They can go out as space opens up.
+Also, let’s start thinking about harvest storage, garden cleanup (or not), and winterization plans.

 Warmth Loving Crops

 September is usually the last hurrah for these warmth loving plants.
 When temperatures begin to drop below 50 degrees at night, it’s time to call it.
-Remove warm season fruits and chop and drop their vines and leave them on the bed to return their nutrients to the soil.
+First, pick the remaining fruits.
+Then cut the vines at soil level.
+Lastly, chop and drop their vines and leave them on the bed to return their nutrients to the soil and feed the microbe community.

 - Tomatoes.
-If there is even a tiny bit of color they will ripen.
+If there is even a tiny bit of red-orange color they can ripen.
 If not, enjoy some fried green tomatoes.
-Try cutting the plant at the base and hanging upside down in a sheltered indoor area (garage?) and see if they will vine-ripen.
+Try cutting the plant at the base and hanging upside down in a sheltered indoor area and see if they will vine-ripen.
+Keep out of the fridge.
+Tomatoes ripen best when in a temperature range of 65-70°.

 - Eggplants